Ricky Kej: Shanti Samsara

-On 23 December 2015, Kej was invited to perform a song from Shanti Samsara in a special arrangement featuring flutist Wouter Kellerman and over a hundred students from the Bishop Cotton Boys' School in a special performance for India's President Pranab Mukherjee.
+On 23 December 2015, Kej was invited to perform a song from Shanti Samsara in a special arrangement featuring over a hundred students from the Bishop Cotton Boys' School in a special performance for India's President Pranab Mukherjee.

 Also in attendance were many state and national officials and an audience of nearly 13,000 people.

 In 2016 "Samsara" from Shanti Samsara received the December 2015 Global Music Awards Gold Medal for World Music – India, and the International Acoustic Music Awards for Best Open/Acoustic Open Genre and on 1 March 2016, he was named as a finalist in the 2015 in the World Music category of the John Lennon Songwriting Contest.

-Interest in collaboration

-Kej has expressed an interest in working with Pharrell Williams and Hans Zimmer in the future.
-He has noted Pharrell as being a very versatile artist, which would make it very interesting to work with him, and he would also like to infuse Indian elements into Hans Zimmer's movie compositions.
-He has also acknowledged a lack of interest in working with Indian film music scoring in the future, though he is open to the use of his existing music catalog in Bollywood movies, and also composing for a Bollywood movie only if the script moves him emotionally.
-Kaj has also expressed a strong interest in working with Kannada filmmaker Girish Kasaravalli if the opportunity arises.
-Ricky also cites the dominance of Bollywood and film music for the lack of Grammy winners in the country.

 My Earth Songs

 In 2018, Kej released My Earth Songs, music for children on the environment and sustainability.
 This is a set of 27 songs, with each song based on a United Nations Sustainable Development Goal aimed to create awareness and inspire the younger generation to make a tangible positive impact in their lives and lives of people around them.
 Notably, Kej has released these songs in the public domain for completely non-commercial purposes.
 Kej has teamed up with Macmillan Publishers to feature these songs in English language school textbooks from 2019.
 He has also partnered with UNICEF to spread these songs to children across the world and is working on translating them to several different Indian and global languages.
 My Earth Songs was honoured at the UN SDG Action Awards in Bonn, Germany on 2 May 2019 for its outreach and impact.
 The UN SDG Action Awards recognize outstanding achievements and innovative efforts to promote action on the Sustainable Development Goals.